IuliiaZaitova/code_slingers/README.md

  On Windows:

  If you did not choose to import Linux tools when installing Git for Windows, you have to use the Git Bash to run the initialization script.
+Either way, both Git Bash and Windows Command Prompt should be run as administrator.

     chmod +x initialization_script.sh
     sh initialization_script_windows.sh